suntong/cascadia/README.md

   -q, --quiet           be quiet
 ```

-Its output has two modes, _single selection mode_ and _block selection mode_, depending on whether the `--piece` parameter is given on the command line or not.
+Its output has two modes, _none-block selection mode_ and _block selection mode_, depending on whether the `--piece` parameter is given on the command line or not.

-- The single selection mode will output the selection as HTML source, while
+- The none-block selection mode will output the selection as HTML source, while
 - The block selection mode will output HTML text in a tsv/csv table form

 For details about the concept of block and pieces, check out [andrew-d/goscrape](https://github.com/andrew-d/goscrape) (in fact, `cascadia` was initially developed just for it, so that I don't need to tweak Go code, build & run it just to test out the block and pieces selectors).
 Here is the exception: